-From here, all you have to do is add event that you want to be a part of your scoring model by clicking on them on the left side (you can remove an event by clicking it again):
+From here, all you have to do is add the event that you want to be a part of your scoring model by clicking on them on the left side (you can remove an event by clicking it again).

-After adding an important event to your model, you should weigh each event using the slider bars.
+After adding an important event to your model, you should weigh each event using the sliders.
 You can give each event a weight between 1-10.
 You can see how these weights are used to calculate engagement scores here.

 Engagement Time Frame